boumba100/json-web-proofs/draft-jmiller-json-proof-algorithms.md

 ### Convert Octet String into Commitment Selective-Disclosure Proof

-1. Split the octet-sequence into the following sequences: PC (64 bytes),T (64 bytes), n (2 bytes), [b[0],...b[L]] \(32 * n bytes\).
+1. Split the octet-sequence into the following sequences: PC (32 bytes),T (32 bytes), n (2 bytes), [b[0],...b[L]] \(32 * n bytes\).

-2. Convert T into a commitment using the steps defined in [@convert-octet-string-into-commitment].
+2. Convert T into a commitment by following the steps defined in [@convert-octet-string-into-commitment].

-4. Split the [b[0],...,b[L]] octet-sequence into n number of octet-sequences of 32 bytes long.
+4. Split the responses ([b[0],...,b[L]]) octet-sequence into n amount of 32-octet sequences.

-3. Convert the b[0],...,b[L] octet-sequences into field elements using Octet-String-to-Field-Element in Section 2.3.6 in [SEC1] (https://datatracker.ietf.org/doc/html/rfc7518#ref-SEC1).
+3. Convert each response (b[i]] 32-octet sequence into a field element using the Octet-String-to-Field-Element Conversion defined in Section 2.3.6 in [SEC1] (https://datatracker.ietf.org/doc/html/rfc7518#ref-SEC1).

 4. The following tuple is the proof value: (PC, T, [b[0],...,b[L]]) .

 ### Signing

-1. Create a vector commitment (C) for the list of messages (msg[0],...,msg[L]) as defined in [@create-commitment].
+1. Create a vector commitment (C) on the list of messages (msg[0],...,msg[L]) by following the steps defined in [@create-commitment].

-2. Turn the commitment (C) value into an octet sequence as defined in [@convert-commitment-into-octet-string].
+2. Turn the commitment (C) value into an 32-octet sequence by following the steps defined in [@convert-commitment-into-octet-string].

-3. Generate a signature (S) on the octet sequence using the selected ECDSA JWA algorithm.
+3. Generate a signature (S) on the 32-octet sequence using the selected ECDSA JWA algorithm.

-4. Turn the blinding factor (h) generated in step 1 into an octet sequence in big-endian order using Field-Element-to-Octet-String Conversion defined in Section 2.3.5 of [SEC1] (https://datatracker.ietf.org/doc/html/rfc7518#ref-SEC1).
+4. Turn the blinding factor (h) generated in step 1 into an 32-octet sequence in big-endian order using the Field-Element-to-Octet-String Conversion defined in Section 2.3.5 of [SEC1] (https://datatracker.ietf.org/doc/html/rfc7518#ref-SEC1).

 5. Set the proof type identifier byte (I) to 1.

 6. Concatenate the three octet sequences in the order I, S and then h.
 Note: C can be reconstructed if all the messages are known.

-7. The resulting 97-octet sequence is the proof value.
+7. The resulting 65-octet sequence is the proof value.

 ### Proving

-1. The input proof value MUST be a 97-octet sequence.
-If it is not a 97-octet sequence, the validation has failed.
+1. The input proof value MUST be a 65-octet sequence.
+If it is not a 65-octet sequence, the validation has failed.

-2. Split the 97-octet sequence into the following octet-sequences: 1-octet for the identifier (I), 64-octet sequence for the signature value (S), and 32-octet sequence for the blinding (h).
+2. Split the 65-octet sequence into the following octet-sequences: 1-octet for the identifier (I), 32-octet sequence for the signature value (S), and 32-octet sequence for the blinding (h).

 3. The identifier (I) value MUST be equal to 1.
 If the value is not equal to 1, the validation has failed.

-4. Convert the blinding factor (h) octet-sequence into an integer as defined in Section 2.3.5 of [SEC1] (https://datatracker.ietf.org/doc/html/rfc7518#ref-SEC1).
+4. Convert the blinding factor (h) 32-octet sequence into an integer using the Field-Element-to-Octet-String Conversion defined in Section 2.3.5 of [SEC1] (https://datatracker.ietf.org/doc/html/rfc7518#ref-SEC1).

-5. Reconstruct the commitment (C) using the full list of messages (msg[0],...,msg[L]) and the blinding factor (h).
+5. Reconstruct the commitment (C) on the full list of messages (msg[0],...,msg[L]) and the blinding factor (h) by following the steps defined in [@create-commitment].

-6. Generate a commitment proof (V) as defined in [@create-commitment-selective-disclosure-proof].
+6. Generate a commitment proof (V) by following the steps defined in [@create-commitment-selective-disclosure-proof].

-7. Convert the commitment proof (V) into an octet sequence as defined in [@convert-commitment-selective-disclosure-proof-into-octet-string].
+7. Convert the commitment proof (V) into an octet sequence by following the steps defined in [@convert-commitment-selective-disclosure-proof-into-octet-string].

 8. Set the proof type identifier byte (I) to 2.